 On the ground floor of the building, there is a ventilation unit for the WC area and provisions for the future installation of a wall-mounted split unit air conditioning system in the reception area.

+One – Bedroom Apartments:

 Provision for split-type air conditioning units: 1 wall-mounted unit with a wireless remote control for the bedroom and 1 ceiling-concealed (ducted) unit for the kitchen/dining room/living room with a wired control.

-Two
+Two – Bedroom Apartments:

 Provision for split-type air conditioning units: 2 wall-mounted units with wireless remote controls for the bedrooms and 1 ceiling-concealed (ducted) unit for the kitchen/dining room/living room with a wired control.